shiva-varanasi/mordoc-docs/content/en/get-started/project-structure.md

 You can write paragraphs, lists, code blocks, and use documentation components as needed.
 ```

-In Mordoc, the front matter is part of the content itself:
+In Mordoc, the frontmatter is part of the content itself:

 * title is rendered as the main page heading